Kristine & I met in Coronado at an event I was speaking at. I liked her right away.

 A girlfriend of mine once told me, before I had children, that there is a meditative practice you can exercise during childbirth that creates an orgasm.
 And recently, it’s been redefined as a ‘birthgasm’.
 No joke- whattoexpect.com even did an article on it! ( check it out here ) & so sorry to burst your bubble, but no, unfortunately this did not happen to me.
 The complete opposite actually, so I can’t speak on it– but what I can say after 8 years of experience as a Mom having gone through two completely different deliveries, is that no matter how many birth plans & back up birth plans you have; your baby has a birth plan, & it wins.

-Of course it’s important to be prepared for decisions during delivery– but it’s quite another to bawl hysterically because you have a c-section & not a vaginal birth, ‘as planned.’
+Of course it’s important to be prepared for decisions during delivery.
+You can probably consult childhood educators to get more information on labor and delivery — but it’s quite another to bawl hysterically because you have a c-section & not a vaginal birth, ‘as planned.’
 I think one of the most liberating things about motherhood is embracing that we cannot control it all.
 What we can do, is control our reactions & words to reflect our best intentions.
 So no matter how your baby enters this world through your body, it will be amazing, wonderful and exactly as they intend.
-So don’t stress too much, & don’t set unnecessary expectations.
-AND don’t skip the hospital tour!
+So don’t stress too much, & don’t set unnecessary expectations on your big day.
+Prepare your body AND don’t skip the hospital tour!
 Just go with the flow. <3

 ♡ Labor Essentials:

 Hee-hee.
 Hoo-hoo.
 Hee-hee.
 Hoo-hoo.
 Always reminds me of Look Who’s Talking!
-So the breathing exercises are great & all, but sometimes a girl needs a martini, ya know?!!
-Luckily, there are lots of ways to ease the pains of labor & it all depends on how natural you’re willing to go.
-Starting with simple things to get through the initial labor pains are some main homies you need to hang with in your 3rd trimester anyhow, so bring these ones along to the hospital:
+So the breathing techniques and exercises are great & all, but sometimes a girl needs a martini, ya know?!!
+If you’re attending yoga class, this could be beneficial in this situation haha!
+Luckily, there are lots of ways to ease the pains of labor & it all depends on how natural you’re willing to go to prepare for childbirth.
+Starting with simple things to get through the initial labor pains are some main homies pain relief you need to hang within your 3rd trimester.
+Anyhow, so bring these ones along to the hospital:

 + birthing ball ( this one is amazing )